 In America, the term ”slavery” evokes images of the antebellum South.
 It’s now been 150 years since the Emancipation Proclamation, but slavery is by no means gone from the landscape, it’s just gone underground.

-According to United Nations estimates, there are:
+According to United Nations estimates, there are 29.8 millon people living in slavery around the world today.

 Known as “modern day slavery” or human trafficking, a majority of these people are sex workers – often minors – who are controlled by pimps or other individuals or criminal syndicates.
 But forced labor is another major form of enslavement, whereby employers prey on vulnerable populations – children, immigrants, the very poor, the indebted – and trap them into working for low or no wages.